How do I become a better climber? It’s a question we hear a lot so here are some top tips to help you become a better climber.

 So a higher cadence pedalling is more effective because you’re reducing the tension and load on the leg muscles and this reduces the fatigue and early onset of lactic acid that can inhibit climbing performance.
 If you’re used to pushing quite high gears it can take some training to adjust to spinning a lower gear, so allow some time to adapt and perhaps add short periods of higher cadence pedalling.
 A cadence sensor is a useful tool for measuring this.

-If climbing is your weakness, don’t try and avoid them, instead, try and ride more climbs.
+If climbing is your weakness, don’t try to avoid them, instead, make it your goal to ride more climbs.
 The more you ride climbs the more comfortable you’ll get on them and the better you’ll become.
+Through practice, you'll learn how to pace different types of climbs and you can even figure out where on your local hill to rest or even attack.

 While you can pace yourself just by listening to your body and feeling the pain in your legs, you can get a lot more scientific if you want.
 A heart rate monitor is an excellent way to help you control your pace throughout a climb and can prevent you from going into the red.
 A power meter is an expensive upgrade but allows even more precise pacing control than heart rate because it’s showing you your direct effort.